qrzn23/min/wip/confessions/content.md

 But in 1902 we were right to chivy him!

-It had leaked out that our luckless victim had taken a medical degree and J. W. Morrice[2] used to torment the poor fellow, whose distress was accentuated by his being a confirmed stammerer, by ringing the changes on this disgraceful episode of his career.
+It had leaked out that our luckless victim had taken a medical degree and J. W. Morrice^[This amiable and worthy colonist occupied a studio on the Quai des Grands Augustins (now, I suppose, called Quai Maréchal Fous-le-Camp), most conveniently situated over the apartment of an excellent midwofe: though I never heard that he had occasion to avail himself of her services.] used to torment the poor fellow, whose distress was accentuated by his being a confirmed stammerer, by ringing the changes on this disgraceful episode of his career.
 Morrice was invariably mellow drunk all day and all night.
 He would look up from his crème de menthe and oeufs sur le plat, clear his throat and tell Maugham with grave importance that he would like to consult him on a matter concerning the welfare of art and artists.
 “What would you do if —” and after repeating himself in a hundred ways so as to prolong the rigmarole to the utmost, he would wind up by confessing to the premonitory symptoms of some comic an repulsive malady.
 It was really needlessly cruel, for, bar his pretensions to literature, there is not an ounce of harm in Maugham, any more than there is in a packet of sterilized cotton wool.
 Even the pretence is after all a perfectly harmless affectation.

 But Maugham suffered terribly under the lash of universal contempt and did his best to revenge himself by drawing portraits, as unpleasant as petty spite could make them, of some of his tormentors.
 His literary method, when it transcends plain scissors and paste, is the shirt-cuff method of Arnold Bennett.
 I must thank him for recording some of my actual repartees.
 The man he most hated was Roderic O'Conor.
 This man was intimate with Gauguin, Van Gogh and Cézanne.
 In my opinion history will class him near them as a painter.
 I do not think he has many superiors in art alive today.
 But very few people have seen his pictures.
 His contempt for the world goes beyond that of Balzac and Baudelaire.
 He cannot be bothered to give a show.
 He will turn rudely from his door a friendly journalist bent on making him famous and rich.
 Also, he is a cad.